 Going forward, the obligations for contributions to the System through 2023 are determined as fixed amounts pursuant to the provisions in the Plan of Adjustment.
-Pursuant to the Plan of Adjustment, the System is expected to receive contributions totaling \$260.7 million, including \$96.0 million from the State of Michigan and \$164.7 million from the DIA and its foundation donors, over a 10-year period covering fiscal year 2015 through fiscal year 2023.
+Pursuant to the Plan of Adjustment, the System was expected to receive contributions totaling \$260.7 million, including \$96.0 million from the State of Michigan and at least the present value equivalent of \$164.7 million from the foundation donors, over a 10-year period covering fiscal year 2015 through fiscal year 2023, as well as at least the present value of \$50 million over a 10-year period ending in 2034.
 The City will retain responsibility for the full funding obligations of the System after 2023, consistent with Michigan law.